Our impact

 Rainforest Foundation Norway’s partners in the Democratic Republic of the Congo play a key role in ensuring that a number of illegal logging concessions are revoked.
 The area that is spared logging is larger in size than England.

-2007 - Plans for vast logging concessions in Congo Basin shelved
+2007 - Plans for vast logging concessions in the Congo Basin shelved

-Following a request from Congolese indigenous groups working in partnership with RFN, the World Bank Inspection Panel warns that the Bank’s bias in favour of industrial logging will impoverish local peoples, and appeals to the Bank to uphold the traditional rights of forest-based peoples and promote rights-based alternatives to industrial logging.
-As a result, the Bank’s plan to grant 600,000 square kilometres of logging concessions in the DRC is shelved.
+Following a request from Congolese Indigenous groups working in partnership with Rainforest Foundation Norway, the World Bank Inspection Panel warns that the Bank’s bias in favor of industrial logging will impoverish local peoples, and appeals to the Bank to uphold the traditional rights of forest-based peoples and promote rights-based alternatives to industrial logging.
+As a result, the Bank’s plan to grant 600,000 square kilometers of logging concessions in the DRC is shelved.

 2007 - Peru given official warning to protect isolated indigenous groups

 The Inter-American Commission on Human Rights gives an official warning to the Peruvian government for its failure to protect the indigenous groups living in voluntary isolation in the Peruvian Amazon.
-The warning is a response to the complaint which RFN’s partner organisations AIDESEP and FENAMAD presented to the Commission in 2005, holding the Peruvian state responsible for the dramatic situation faced by the isolated indigenous peoples.
+The warning is a response to the complaint which Rainforest Foundation Norway's partner organizations AIDESEP and FENAMAD presented to the Commission in 2005, holding the Peruvian state responsible for the dramatic situation faced by the isolated indigenous peoples.

 2007 - Norway assumes leading role in rainforest protection

 Norwegian Prime Minister Jens Stoltenberg announces at the United Nations Climate Change Conference in Bali that Norway will grant up to USD 500 million annually for rainforest protection in order to halt climate change.
-The measure was proposed to the Norwegian government by RFN and Friends of the Earth Norway.
+The measure was proposed to the Norwegian government by Rainforest Foundation Norway and Friends of the Earth Norway.

 2004 - Historic ruling against illegal logging in Indonesia

 The disclosure of corruption and illegal logging on the Mentawai Islands results in the first-ever ruling in Indonesia in which anti-corruption legislation is employed to apprehend those guilty of illegal logging.
 Two bureaucrats are sentenced to prison terms.
-This follows a lengthy investigation by RFN’s partner organisation YCM, which uncovered and reported the illegal practices.
+This follows a lengthy investigation by Rainforest Foundation Norway’s partner organisation YCM, which uncovered and reported the illegal practices.

 2003 - Logging project halted in Papua New Guinea